Tell me about it.

 Being passionate about learning (I was a high school teacher that had no failing students),

-Being results-driven (I singlehandedly bumped sales by 29% on assignment for Microsoft; ask me about it),
+Being results-driven (I singlehandedly bumped sales by 29% on assignment for Microsoft; and yes I'll tell you about it),

-Being agile while managing the needs of SMEs, stakeholders, and learners (I deliver content for 12,000+ sales agents weekly),
+Being agile while managing the needs of SMEs, stakeholders, and learners (I delivered elearning for 12,000+ sales agents weekly),

 Being skilled in various authoring tools (I play with Articulate Storyline as a hobby),